abhinavsri360/Allcodes_codeWar/README.md

 # Allcodes_codeWar
 To all the codes I've written before...P.S.
 I still write them...<br>
-below I describe to what each folder is meant for:
+below I describe to what each directories are meant for:
 ## JCode
 All Java :crossed_swords:
 ## cpac